hyperledger/indy-hipe/text/message-types/README.md

 ```

 ### Message Families
 Message families provide a logical grouping for message types.
-These families along with each type belonging to that
+These families, along with each type belonging to that
-family are to be defined in future HIPEs or through means appropriate to subprojects.
+family, are to be defined in future HIPEs or through means appropriate to subprojects.

 ### Family Versioning
 Version numbering should essentially follow [Semantic Versioning 2.0.0](https://semver.org/), excluding patch version